-Do you have lots of extra cloth wipes?
+Do you make DIY cloth wipes or have lots of extra scrap fabric?
 Or maybe you use cloth diapers and are almost done with the diapering stage and wondering what you will do with the wipes?
 Here are some ideas!

 - Organic cotton wipes that I was given by a friend who was done with diapering – join a local cloth diapering Facebook group to see if you can score some free ones too!